What are the most important things to know about rilpivirine?

 Always take rilpivirine in combination with other HIV medicines.

 Before receiving the long-acting injectable regimen of cabotegravir and rilpivirine (brand name: Cabenuva), your health care provider may have you take oral rilpivirine tablets in combination with oral cabotegravir tablets for 1 month to assess your tolerance of these medicines.
-If your health care provider is prescribing rilpivirine with oral cabotegravir, take rilpivirine and oral cabotegravir by mouth at approximately the same time each day with a meal.
+If your health care provider is prescribing oral rilpivirine with oral cabotegravir, take rilpivirine and cabotegravir by mouth at approximately the same time each day with a meal.

-If you take too much rilpivirine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much rilpivirine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?